eun-ice/atomicring/README.md

 ## Dependencies

-This package depends on [atomic64](https://github.com/obourgain/rust-atomic64) to simulate a 64bit atomic using locks on non 64bit platforms.
+This package has no dependencies

 ## Usage